zinzloun/InfoSec_chronicles/README.md

 * On the other side (attacker)
  	* Host an encoded (Base64) reverse shell that implements SSLstream (TLS 1.2 as encryption protocol)
- 	* Stunnel wait for incoming encrypted request
+ 	* Stunnel wait for incoming encrypted connections
  	* Got a shell without AV detection
 <hr>